Fist and rose: Spain

-The logo of the Spanish Socialist Workers' Party (PSOE) used between 1977 and 1998.

 The Spanish Socialist Workers' Party (PSOE) took up the fist and rose (el puño y la rosa) in 1977.
 It uses a design redrawn by José María Cruz Novillo, on a commission by Guillermo Galeote, a member of the PSOE leadership, made at the time of the party's legalization during the transition to democracy.
 It replaced the party's prior emblem from the 1920s, a quill and an anvil, which symbolized the union of intellectual and manual workers.

 Cruz Novillo, inspired by the Dutch PvdA version, used cleaner, more geometric shapes than Bonnet and more horizontal and vertical lines, expressing "order and modernity".
 He inverted the picture, so that a left hand would hold the rose; he later explained that this signalled a difference with communists, who usually raise their right fist.
 The PvdA version was first used in 1976–1977 by the party and El Socialista newspaper, before Cruz Novillo's version was released in time for the June 1977 general election campaign.

-Its became the official party symbol in December of that year at the 27th Congress.
-The PSOE is affiliated to the SI.
+It became the official party symbol in December of that year at the 27th Congress.

-PSOE-affiliated regional parties also use the emblem, sometimes with elements from the regional flag added to the design.